pkuxmq/Invertible-Image-Rescaling/README.md

 # Invertible Image Rescaling
-This is the PyTorch implementation of paper: Invertible Image Rescaling (ECCV 2020 oral). [arxiv](https://arxiv.org/abs/2005.05650).
+This is the PyTorch implementation of paper: Invertible Image Rescaling (ECCV 2020 Oral). [arxiv](https://arxiv.org/abs/2005.05650).

 ## Dependencies and Installation
 - Python 3 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux))